What does data-driven mean?

 User research is an asset in every design toolkit, but it can be a costly and drawn-out activity if the data obtained isn’t utilised properly.

 Performing interviews and contextual observation to come towards some statistical significance is a time intensive process.
 For a designer, that means coordinating large groups of people within large organisations to systematically provide free time for you to be part of their lives.
-It’s not a fun process, nor is it a fast one.
+It’s not a fun process, nor is it a fast one, but it is invaluable.